High School Competitive Events

 Computer Integrated Manufacturing (CIM)

-Participants design, fabricate, and use Computer Integrated Manufacturing (CIM) to create a promotional TSA product that will showcase the current conference city and/or state.
+Participants design, fabricate, and use CIM to create a promotional product.

 Debating Technological Issues